 One of the most important things?
 A bariatric surgery diet.
 We’ll take a quick look at comparing meals before and after bariatric surgery, and give useful information to be sure you’re on the right.
 But first, let’s take a look at what bariatric surgery is.

 Bariatric surgery, also referred to as weight loss surgery, is a procedure that transforms the size or shape of the stomach or bypasses your stomach so that it holds less food.
 As a result, you’re able to successfully lose weight and prevent diseases such as Type 2 diabetes, heart disease, high cholesterol and others.

-You must meet certain qualifications in order to be a candidate for bariatric surgery.
+You must meet certain bariatric surgery qualifications in order to be a candidate.

 When Can I Return to Work After Bariatric Surgery?

 In general, you’re looking at returning to work in one or two weeks.
 Just remember that your energy level might be pretty low.
 That means you may need to take some half days now and then.